jakubjon/SFM_fusion/README.md

 4. **Stability**: Use a tripod or stable surface
 5. **Focus**: Ensure all images are in focus
 6. **Exposure**: Use consistent exposure settings

-## Troubleshooting

-### COLMAP fails to reconstruct
-- Check that images have sufficient overlap
-- Ensure images are not too blurry or underexposed
-- Try reducing image resolution if memory is limited

-### Poor rectification quality
-- Verify that the painting is roughly planar
-- Check that camera positions are well-distributed
-- Ensure sufficient 3D points are reconstructed

-### Steps fail due to missing inputs
-- Check that previous steps have completed successfully
-- Verify that intermediate results exist in `outputs/intermediate/`
-- Run steps in the correct order or use the complete pipeline

-## Advanced Usage

-### Custom Parameters
-Modify the configuration in `config.py` to adjust:
-- Grid resolution for rectification
-- RANSAC parameters for plane fitting
-- Filtering parameters for reflection removal
-- Fusion algorithms for super-resolution

-### Adding New Steps
-1. Create a new step module following the `StepBase` interface
-2. Implement the required methods: `run()`, `get_input_requirements()`, `get_output_files()`
-3. Add the step to the pipeline in `main.py`
-4. Update dependencies and configuration

-## Dependencies

-- **pycolmap**: COLMAP Python bindings for SfM
-- **opencv-python**: Computer vision operations
-- **numpy**: Numerical computations
-- **scipy**: Scientific computing
-- **scikit-learn**: Machine learning utilities
-- **matplotlib**: Visualization (optional)

 ## License